chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 With Firefox, I had to file a few bugs, and found existing ones that corresponded to what I was seeing.

-First, my homepage logo is a little beast of a grid to get the elements to layer correctly, and sadly an `aspect-ratio` alongside an auto-sized column doesn’t work ([bug 1719273](https://bugzilla.mozilla.org/show_bug.cgi?id=1719273)).
+First, my homepage wordmark is a little beast of a grid to get the elements to layer correctly, and sadly an `aspect-ratio` alongside an auto-sized column doesn’t work ([bug 1719273](https://bugzilla.mozilla.org/show_bug.cgi?id=1719273)).
 I worked around it by using `justify-self: center` so the element would still be in the right place — phew!

-Still related to this homepage logo, I was trying to animate the “decorative” pieces in the circle. `vector-effect: non-scaling-stroke` doesn’t work with `scale` transform ([bug 1734476](https://bugzilla.mozilla.org/show_bug.cgi?id=1734476)), and working around it with a near-zero starting scale also causes issues ([bug 1883285](https://bugzilla.mozilla.org/show_bug.cgi?id=1883285), pretty much the same problem).
+Still related to this wordmark, I was trying to animate the “decorative” pieces in the circle. `vector-effect: non-scaling-stroke` doesn’t work with `scale` transform ([bug 1734476](https://bugzilla.mozilla.org/show_bug.cgi?id=1734476)), and working around it with a near-zero starting scale also causes issues ([bug 1883285](https://bugzilla.mozilla.org/show_bug.cgi?id=1883285), pretty much the same problem).

 Finally, I was trying to animate strokes on this same section, and with the `stroke-dasharray`/`stroke-dashoffset` trick, I was hoping to make my life easy with the `pathLength` attribute.
 Wrong!
 Due to the non-scaling stroke, this doesn’t match, so I figured, “fine, I’ll hardcode a ratio and throw this all in a `calc()`”, but being SVG elements, I didn’t provide a unit, which Firefox considers a mistake (see [bug 1884525](https://bugzilla.mozilla.org/show_bug.cgi?id=1884525)).
 Be that as it may, it works on Chrome and Safari, so it feels like the spec should update to allow this since you can provide the property as a unitless number, just not a unitless calculation…